Splitet/SplitetFramework/spec/eventstore.md

 # Event States
 - Created
 - Failed
-- Succedeed
+- Succeeded
 - TXN Failed
-- TXN Succedeed
+- TXN Succeeded

 # Eventstore
 - Publish to multi-instance of a service is optinal